vilfor-d/DotaFunApp/README.md

 # DotaFunApp
-The spinner app will randomly choose a hero for you
+The spinner app will randomly choose a hero for you.